 The further the price/fair value ratio rises above 1, the more the stock is overvalued.
 A ratio of 1 indicates that the stock is about fairly valued.
 The further it moves below 1, the more the stock is undervalued.

-In case of ITW the price/fair value ratio results in 1.21.
+In the case of ITW, the price/fair value ratio results in 1.21.
 The valuation indicates that the stock price of ITW is 21% overvalued.

 2) Current P/E ratio VS. historical average P/E ratio of the security

 The second method relates the current P/E ratio of the security to its own long-term average P/E ratio.

 Referring to the above example of ITW, we observe the following data:

 The “normalized” long-term P/E ratio of ITW is 20.8 (blue line).